jeaye/blog.jeaye.com/_posts/2016-09-28-bson-design-flaw.md

 flaw in BSON which renders it incompatible with common, standard JSON.

 #### Use case
-While porting some JSON work to BSON, it became clear that the API provided by the BSON library lacked support for creating top-level arrays.
-That is, this is valid JSON:
+The issue arises as soon as there are top-level arrays.
+For example, this is valid JSON:

 ```json